shsagir/play-area-sync/docs/install-symfony-2.md

 $ git push -u fortrabbit master
 ```

+**Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting). **Did it work?** Cool!
 This first push can take a bit, since all the Composer packages need to be installed.
 When the push is done you can visit your App URL in the browser and see the Symfony welcome screen:

 * [{{app-name}}.frb.io](https://{{app-name}}.frb.io)